How To Fill Out a W9 for an LLC? (Step by Step Guide)

 What is Form W-9?

-• Determine them as a US person or Foreign National Identity and what type of taxpayer they are (business, individual, etc.)
+- Identify whether they're a US person or a foreign national, and what type of taxpayer they are (business, individual, etc.)

-Anyone who receives income from you must provide you with their taxpayer identification number (TIN) and certify that it is correct.
+Anyone who receives income from you must hand over their taxpayer identification number (TIN) and certify that it's correct.

 What is Form 1099?

-IRS Form 1099 is a type of information return that reflects a contractor's yearly earnings as reported by the employing business [3].
+IRS Form 1099 is an information return that reflects a contractor's yearly earnings as reported by the business that paid them [3].

 W-9 Form Updates You Should Know (March 2024 Revision)

-The most significant change is the addition of Line 3b, which applies to LLCs taxed as partnerships that have foreign partners or owners.
-If your LLC checks "P" on Line 3a and provides the form to another flow-through entity, you must complete Line 3b to disclose any foreign ownership interest.
+The biggest change is the addition of Line 3b.
+It applies specifically to LLCs taxed as partnerships that have foreign partners or owners.
+If your LLC checks "P" on Line 3a and is submitting the form to another flow-through entity, you're required to complete Line 3b to disclose any foreign ownership interest.

-The IRS also clarified Line 3a for single-member LLCs: disregarded entities should check the box for the owner's tax classification — not the LLC box.
+The IRS also cleared up how single-member LLCs should handle Line 3a.
+Disregarded entities should check the box that reflects the owner's tax classification — not the LLC box itself.
+I've seen this one catch people off guard.

-Using an outdated form version can create mismatches in IRS records.
-Download the current version directly from IRS.gov before filling out the form.
+Don't use an old version of the form.
+Outdated filings can create mismatches in IRS records.
+Pull the current version directly from IRS.gov before you start.

 FAQs